-http://legaltimes.typepad.com/blt/2011/08/holder-names-new-atf-leader-amid-criticism-of-gun-sting.html to move back to the Department of Justice as an adviser with the Office of Legal Programs, will be replaced by B. Todd Jones, U.S. Attorney for the District of Minnesota.
+http://legaltimes.typepad.com/blt/2011/08/holder-names-new-atf-leader-amid-criticism-of-gun-sting.html from his post as the acting director of the Bureau of Alcohol, Tobacco, Firearms and Explosives.
+Melson, who plans to move back to the Department of Justice as an adviser with the Office of Legal Programs, will be replaced by B. Todd Jones, U.S. Attorney for the District of Minnesota.
 "Fast and Furious" was an attempt to track gun sales and learn how weapons were moved to Mexico with the goal of nabbing those running the gun-smuggling operations.
 But the ATF lost track of many of the guns and even when they did follow them, buyers often turned out to be Mexicans living legally in the U.S. rather than smugglers.